gjwgit/rain/docs/README.md

 ### *predict*

-The *predict* command can be run after the model has been built as part of the *demo* command.
+The *predict* command can be run after the model has been built.
+The model is built as part of the *demo* command.

 ```console
 $ ml predict rain